Step-by-Step Process Guides Effective Board Recruitment

 The governance committee may choose to ask the nominator to fill out a nomination form that collects such information as the nominees current position, contact info, engagement in the community, and skillsets.

-Step 4:Get a yes” about three months before new board members take office.
+Step 5: Ratify the slate about two months before new board members take office.

 This orientation can be as informal as a one-hour coffee with the board chair, ED, and perhaps the governance chair.